Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/1-call-api-react/README.md

 ### Step 3: Register the sample application(s) in your tenant

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be separately registered in your external tenant.
 To register these projects, you can:

 * follow the steps below for manually register your apps
 * or use PowerShell scripts that: